dhirajsriram/react-sample/README.md

 ## Testing

 Testing is engrained in almost every component in the application.
-All component folders have a *[component].test.ts* which contains the set of unit tests specific to the perticula component.
+All component folders have a **[component].test.ts** which contains the set of unit tests specific to the perticular component.
 Running `npm test` runs all the .test files across all components.

 ### Support for Older Browsers